PluralKit/PluralKit/docs/1-user-guide.md

     pk;member John displayname

 This will remove the display name, and thus the member will be proxied with their canonical name.

+### Member server display names
+If you'd like to set a display name (as above), but only for a specific server, you can set the member's *server display name*.
+This functions just like global display names, but only in the same server you set them in.
+For example:

+    pk;member John servername AdminJohn

+The server name applies to the same server you run the command in, so naturally this command doesn't function in DMs (as you cannot proxy in DMs).

 ### Member description
 In the same way as a system can have a description, so can a member.
 You can set a description using the `pk;member description` command, like so: